PetruMariuta/WebPage-flood-script/README.md

 Can be improved by using asyncio and tasks.

-And the program sending email and passwords to a scam site.
+And the program sending email and passwords to a test site:

 ![image](https://user-images.githubusercontent.com/118382269/206044396-0ce6c4e1-8c22-46f9-8e89-ad905313d5c1.png)